kera-cudmore/love-maths/README.md

 ### Deployment

 The site is deployed using GitHub Pages.
+To Deploy the site using GitHub Pages:

+1. Login (or signup) to Github.
+2. Go to the repository for this project, [kera-cudmore/love-maths](https://github.com/kera-cudmore/love-maths)
+3. Click the settings button.
+4. Select pages in the left hand navigation menu.
+5. From the source dropdown select main branch and press save.
+6. The site has now been deployed, please note that this process may take a few minutes before the site goes live.

 ### Local Development